pyxtal.wyckoff_site module

 Parameters:

-• coordinate – a fractional 3-vector for the generating atom’s coordinate
+• coordinate (float) – a fractional (x, y, z) coordinate

-• specie – an Element, element name or symbol, or atomic number of the atom
+• specie (str) – element name or symbol, or atomic number

 Given two Wyckoff sites, checks the inter-atomic distances between them.